-The Enrich Layer tool gives you demographic and landscape data for the people, places, and businesses associated with your point, line, or area data locations.
+The Enrich Layer tool provides demographic and landscape data for the people, places, and businesses associated with point, line, or area data locations.

 Enrich Layer requires the following directions and routing services to run with travel modes: